 In July 2020, Nicholas Bernston filed a personal injury action in the U.S. District Court, Northern District of Oklahoma against JUUL Labs Inc., referred to as JUUL, Altria Client Services, LLC, RJRV, RAI, and others.
 The complaint seeks damages for personal injuries (including pneumonia and acute respiratory failure) allegedly resulting from vaping and asserts several theories of liability, including strict liability, negligence, and breach of implied warranty of merchantability.
 In August 2020, the Judicial Panel on Multidistrict Litigation transferred the case to the Northern District of California for consolidated pretrial proceedings as part of the JUUL multidistrict litigation ("MDL").
 On October 13, 2020, RJRV and RAI moved to dismiss the complaint or, in the alternative, for a stay or a suggestion of remand to the Northern District of Oklahoma.
 On October 16, 2020, the JUUL MDL judge ordered that RAI and RJRV's motions will be stayed.
-Though the case remains pending, RAI and RJRV will not be subject to discovery or other pretrial obligations (at least until further order of the court) while the MDL proceeds against JUUL.
+On December 1, 2023, the plaintiff dismissed the action against RJRV and RAI with prejudice.

 On January 11, 2023, Camellia Chastain filed a putative class action complaint in the Middle District of Florida against RJRV.
-The complaint seeks damages arising from alleged discoloration and/or a burnt taste in VUSE Alto Golden Tobacco pods on several theories, including state consumer protection statutes, false and misleading advertising, breach of warranty, negligent misrepresentation, fraud, and unjust enrichment.
-The complaint seeks to certify two classes, including a Florida class and a multi-state class from the states of North Carolina, South Carolina, Georgia, Alabama, and Mississippi.
-RJRV has not yet responded to the complaint.
-RJRV has notified the suppliers of its intent to seek indemnification for any losses incurred with regard to this matter.
+The complaint sought damages arising from alleged discoloration and/or a burnt taste in VUSE Alto Golden Tobacco pods on several theories, including state consumer protection statutes, false and misleading advertising, breach of warranty, negligent misrepresentation, fraud, and unjust enrichment.
+The complaint sought to certify two classes, including a Florida class and a multi-state class from the states of North Carolina, South Carolina, Georgia, Alabama, and Mississippi.
+On March 15, 2023, the court granted the plaintiff's notice of voluntary dismissal and dismissed the case with prejudice.